jeffpar/pcjs.v1/disks/pcx86/windows/1.03/README.md

 been found with `USER.EXE` dated either `05-22-86` *or* `08-24-86`.
 The latter is available here as [Windows 1.03b](../1.03b/).

-These disks were dumped from the PCjs private collection.
+These PCjs disk images are from our private collection.
 Differences include:

 * `USER.EXE` below is dated `05-22-86` (in [Windows 1.03b](../1.03b/), it is dated `08-24-86`)
 * `MOUSE.DRV` below is dated `07-02-86` (in [Windows 1.03b](../1.03b/), it is dated `08-21-86`)